Your JHSC certification starts here. First learn the basics.

 In 2015, the Ministry of Labour (MOL) released a NEW Joint Health and Safety Committee Certification Training Program Standard which took effect on March 1, 2016.
 Visit the Joint Health and Safety Committee, Certification Training Overview page for more information.

-This 3-day Part One course is based on the NEW Certification Training Program Standard.
+This 3-day Part One course is based on the NEW Certification Training Program Standard and is perfect for JHSC members within the Manufacturing industry.
 Participants will receive interactive, instructor-led classroom training that encourages learning and networking.
-This training option is perfect for JHSC members working in any industry as content, videos and case studies are relatable to all workplaces.
+Industry-specific examples, videos and case studies make learning even more relevant.

 Participants should have a solid understanding of English as they will be required to complete an in-class, written MOL certification evaluation.

 The minimum requirement for JHSC Certification Part One training is three days (or 19.5 hours).
 All participants must meet the minimum training requirement to successfully complete the program.
 If portions of the program are missed, the participant will not be able to write the final evaluation and will be required to retake the training.

 This course is delivered in a public classroom and/or can also be delivered in an on-site location.

 Please contact Customer Care at 905-614-1400 or 1-877-494-WSPS (9777) for more information about availability and on-site pricing.